Best Public Colleges in California for 2026

 Succeed in your personal and professional life with an education from San José State University.
 SJSU is a Public University in San José, California.

 As one of the most transformative universities in the nation, San José State is ready for big change.
 As part of Transformation 2030, SJSU’s strategic plan, the campus community is dedicated to realizing the university’s potential as a nationally prominent urban public university.
 San José State provides a comprehensive university education, granting bachelor’s, master’s and doctoral degrees in 250 areas of study.
-With approximately 36,000 students and nearly 4,300 employees, SJSU is an essential partner in the economic, cultural and social development of Silicon Valley and California.
+With approximately 36,000 students campus wide and nearly 4,300 employees, SJSU is an essential partner in the economic, cultural and social development of Silicon Valley and California.

-Total Undergrad Population 36,208 • Setting City: Large • Public 4-year
+Total Undergrad Population 27,111 • Setting City • Public 4-year

-Graduation rate (6 year) 66% • Retention rate 86% • Student-to-faculty ratio 25:1
+Graduation rate (6 year) 65% • Retention rate 86% • Student-to-faculty ratio 18:1

 University of California, Davis